tookerjebs/nipperlug-nextjs/docs/damage-calculator/DAMAGE_CALCULATION_Research.md

 # Cabal Online Damage Calculation System

-## Overview

-We are working to reverse engineer the damage calculation formula used in Cabal Online through careful analysis and testing.
-This is an ongoing research project where we're building a prototype damage calculator that attempts to replicate the game's complex damage mechanics.

 **Important Note**: This is a work-in-progress prototype based on research and observation.
-Some aspects of the actual game formula remain mysteries, and we're being transparent about what we know versus what we're still investigating.
+Some aspects of the actual game formula remain mysteries.
+This document will be updated regularly as new information becomes available.

 ### Character Classes and Damage Types